 File your own claim.

 You are ultimately responsible for everything you enter when filing your claim.
-Never allow anyone else to file your weekly reports and don't ever share your PIN.
+Never allow anyone else to file your weekly certification applications and don't ever share your password.

 Report all former employers.